learn-co-students/react-rendering-lab-cb-gh-000/README.md

 Update the `componentWillReceiveProps()` method in `Translation` to include a check so that it will not call the `translate()` method when the passed in `greetingCode` is the same as the current one.

-By the end of this secion, all the tests undet `Translation` section should be passing.
+By the end of this secion, all the tests under `Translation` section should be passing.

 ### `shouldComponentUpdate()`
+For this section, run the sample app and open the developer console.
+Look at the second section of tasks.
+You should see 3 circles: red, yellow and green.
+There is also a button which swaps the color of red and green circles.
+If you look at the developer console, we are logging out a message whenever a circle is re-rendered.
+Notice that all 3 circles get re-rendered whenever we swap the colours.

+The easiest way to prevent this un-necessary re-render is by using the `shouldComponentUpdate()` lifecycle hook.
+Open `Circle.js` and add a `shouldComponentUpdate()` which will return `true` only if the new color being passed in is different from the existing one.

+By the end of this secion, the test under `Circle` should be passing.

 ### `componentWillUpdate()`
 ### `render()` (kind of)
 ### `componentDidUpdate()`